LCSD District Office

 Regular Meeting of the Board will take

-The next regular Board of Education meeting will be Tuesday, March 10 in the high school media center at 6 p.m.
-The Board anticipates to enter into executive session at 6 p.m; the regular meeting is expected to resume at 7 p.m.
+The next regular Board of Education meeting will be Tuesday, April 7 in the high school media center at 7 p.m.

 What's for lunch?